-RediMD is another option to speak with physicians 24 hours a day, 7 days a week, 365 days a year.
-The cost is covered for those enrolled in all plans except Active Care HD.
-Active Care HD enrollees and employees who waive coverage will incur a fee of \$30/ consultation.
+RediMD offered by TRS, gives you the option to speak with physicians 24 hours a day, 7 days a week, 365 days a year.
+The cost is covered for those enrolled in all plans except TRS ActiveCare HD.
+TRS ActiveCare HD enrollees will incur a fee of \$30/consultation.
+There is no coverage if you waive medical.